0x8/writeups/IceCTF16/dear_diary/README.md

 bit process of elemination shows the program does not allow specifically "n", that is to say the lowercase (uppercase is fine), which is undoubtedly also strange behavior.
-My mind is already screaming Format String Vulnerability but just to verify I tried to enter 'AAAA%x%x%x%x%x%x%x' as an entry and print it:
+My mind is already screaming Format String Vulnerability but just to verify I tried to enter `AAAA%x%x%x%x%x%x%x` as an entry and print it:
 ```
 -- Diary 3000 --